Hastings: Hastings and the sea

 By the end of the Saxon period, the port of Hastings had moved eastward near the present town centre in the Priory Stream valley, whose entrance was protected by the White Rock headland (since demolished).
 It was to be a short stay: Danish attacks and huge floods in 1011 and 1014 motivated the townspeople to relocate to the New Burgh.

-In the Middle Ages Hastings became one of the Cinque Ports; Sandwich, Dover and New Romney being the first, Hastings and Hythe followed, all finally being joined by Rye and Winchelsea, at one point 42 towns were directly or indirectly affiliated with the group.
+In the Middle Ages Hastings became one of the Cinque Ports; Sandwich, Dover and New Romney were the first, followed by Hastings and Hythe then Rye and Winchelsea.
+At one point 42 towns were directly or indirectly affiliated with the group.

-In the 13th century, much of the town and half of Hastings Castle was washed away in the South England flood of February 1287.
+In the 13th century, much of the town and part of Hastings Castle was washed away in the South England flood of February 1287.
 During a naval campaign of 1339, and again in 1377, the town was raided and burnt by the French, and seems then to have gone into a decline.
-As a port, Hastings' days were finished.
+As a seaport, Hastings' days were finished.

 Hastings had suffered over the years from the lack of a natural harbour, and there have been attempts to create a sheltered harbour.
-Attempts were made to build a stone harbour during the reign of Elizabeth I, but the foundations were destroyed by the sea in terrible storms.
+Attempts were made to build a stone harbour during the reign of Elizabeth I, but the sea destroyed the foundations in terrible storms.
 The fishing boats are still stored on and launched from the beach.

-Hastings was then just a small fishing settlement, but it was soon discovered that the new taxes on luxury goods could be made profitable by smuggling; the town was ideally located for that purpose.
-Near the castle ruins, on the West Hill, are "St Clement's Caves", partly natural, but mainly excavated by hand by smugglers from the soft sandstone.
-Their trade was to come to an end with the period following the Napoleonic Wars, for the town became one of the most fashionable resorts in Britain, brought about by the so-called health-giving properties of seawater, as well as the local springs and Roman baths.
-Once this came about the expansion of the town took place, to the west, since there was little space left in the valley.
+Hastings was then just a small fishing settlement, but it was soon discovered that the new taxes on luxury goods could be avoided by smuggling; the town was ideally located for that purpose.
+Near the castle ruins, on the West Hill, are "St Clement's Caves", partly natural but mainly excavated by hand by smugglers from the soft sandstone.
+Their trade was to come to an end with the period following the Napoleonic Wars, for the town became one of the most fashionable resorts in Britain, brought about by the assumed health-giving properties of seawater, as well as the local springs and Roman baths.
+Once this came about, the town expanded, westwards only as there was little space left in the valley.

-It was at this time that the elegant Pelham Crescent and Wellington Square were built: other building followed.
+It was at this time that the elegant Pelham Crescent and Wellington Square were built; other building followed.
 In the Crescent (designed by architect Joseph Kay) is the classical style church of St Mary in the Castle (its name recalling the old chapel in the castle above) now in use as an arts centre.
-The building of the crescent and the church necessitated further cutting away of the castle hill cliffs.
-Once that move away from the old town had begun, it led to the further expansion along the coast, eventually linking up with the new St Leonards.
+Building the crescent and church necessitated further cutting away of the castle hill cliffs.
+Once that move away from the Old Town had begun, it led to the further expansion along the coast, eventually linking up with the new settlement of St Leonards.